 There are a few options for the LNA that is used with these horn telescopes:

-c.
+b.
 Use a different amplifier system using discrete components.
-If you plan to go this way, there are some recommendations already on the opensourceradiotelescopes.org site.
+Several options can be found through a search online.
 This is more expensive, but will be much easier.

 Instructions for Operating the Gnuradio spectrum_w_cal.grc Spectrometer Program and Collecting Data